New FACTSinnated Episode: "The Relationship Between Cancer and the HPV Vaccine"

 The HPV vaccine protects against infections caused by some types of human papillomavirus (HPV).
 HPV infection can cause certain types of cancer, including cervical, vaginal and vulvar cancers in women, penile cancer in men and anal cancers in both men and women.
 The HPV vaccine prevents infection from the HPV types that cause over 90% of these cancers.
 To learn more, listen to our FACTSinnated podcast on HPV vaccines.

-The HPV series can begin at 9 years old.
+The HPV series can begin for boys and girls at 9 years old.
 HPV catch-up vaccination is recommended through 26 years of age.

 Click here for an easy-to-use reference guide of recommended vaccines for adolescents and young adults.
 Discuss any questions with your healthcare provider.